 Harry has a broad commercial and chancery practice.
 He is an experienced High Court advocate and draftsman of commercial, contractual and property transactions.

-He co-founder of Clerksroom and Head of Chambers.
+He is co-founder of Clerksroom and Head of Chambers.

-He is a team player who enjoys working with lay and professional clients to identify and resolve problems in a way that is best suited to the client's needs.
+Harry acts in cases of varying sizes and complexity, ranging from high-value commercial actions to smaller trials and applications.
+A team player, he enjoys working with lay and professional clients to identify and resolve problems in a way that is best suited to the client's needs.

-On a personal level, Harry is married and enjoys being Dad.
-In his spare time he paints, goes mountain walking with his dogs, and studies ancient history.
+Harry is married and enjoys being a dad.
+In his spare time, he paints, goes mountain walking with his dogs, and studies ancient history.
 He loves opera, baseball and ice hockey.

 “Harry [Hodgkin] took on our brief and responded quickly with all the skill and expertise required.
 He was quick to appreciate and deal with the commercial issues involved, which were of paramount importance to us. ”